Code-Institute-Submissions/milestone-2-TILE-QUAKE/README.md

 2. I need to set the game options for skill and select a puzzle image.
 3. I want to play the game.
 4. I need to be able to see in-game information about how I’m doing.
+5. How do I complete the puzzle.
-5. If I get stuck I would like to reset the game.
+6. If I get stuck I would like to reset the game.
-6. I want to end my current game and change the game setup.
+7. I want to end my current game and change the game setup.
-7. I want to use an image on my device as the puzzle image.
+8. I want to use an image on my device as the puzzle image.
-8. How do I get on the high-score table.
 9. I want to view the high-score table.
+10. How do I get on the high-score table.

 ## Wireframe Designs